 - IMPORTANT: To see the article contents, you must log in to the Quest Support site using your Quest user name and password. - 6.
-Chat with a product specialist. - NOTE: This feature is only available when the appliance has active maintenance. - a.
-Click .
+Chat with a product specialist. - NOTE: This feature is only available when the appliance has active maintenance. - Click b.
+Type your Full Name, Email Address, and Purpose of your Chat, as applicable, and click Start Chat.